Mubashir-rehma/materio-vuetify-vuejs-admin-template-original/docs/src/guide/layouts/layout-types.md

 ::: tip
 If you define a new layout, please don't forget to add its types in env.d.ts file for getting better type suggestions.
 :::

+## Suspense

+We have encapsulated all default and blank layouts with suspense.
+This will be triggered on top level await or lazy loading of the component and will display the fallback content until the asynchronous function is resolved.

+In our template, We are displaying a progress-bar using `AppLoadingIndicator.vue` component during the fallback state.

+For detailed implementation details regarding suspense in a specific layout, please refer to the self explanatory code in corresponding layout's file.